 YES YOU CAN WEAR A FLEXI-WIRE SUPPORT WHEN BREASTFEEDING

-Hotmilk have developed a range of products with a metal flexi-wire support for the following reasons:
+Hotmilk has developed a range of products with a metal flexi-wire support for the following reasons:

 Excerpt from The Australian Breastfeeding association: